kabisa/theguild.nl/draft/real-world-phoenix_rendering-markdown.md

 # Rendering Markdown

-Recently I acquired the domain `realworldphoenix.com` in order to continue my blogging adventure on a separate blog dedicated to writing exclusive content on Phoenix and Elixir (and some related subjects occassionally).
+Recently, I acquired the domain `realworldphoenix.com` in order to continue my blogging adventure on a separate blog dedicated to writing exclusive content on Phoenix and Elixir (and some related subjects occassionally).
 I could of course take an off the shelf blogging platform or just use some kind of static site generator.
 But as I am writing about using Phoenix in the Real World, I figured why not just create a Phoenix application to host my blog.
 Then I can also do some nice things like make it a bit interactive or even let people sign-up and comment without using a third-party tool for that.
 We'll see.

 ## Writing content for a blog.

 As most of you would probably agree, writing long-form content using html is a bit of a pain.
-So most people use markdown to write blogposts and I'm not any different.
+So most people use markdown to write blogposts and I'm no exception.
 So let's find out how we can write markdown, put it under version control (just because that is nice to have) and then make sure it gets rendered as html in our Phoenix app.

 ## Earmark